University Policy 2001

 Spokesperson - Staff member authorized by the President to speak to the media or make public comments that represent an official University position on behalf of Old Dominion University.

-This policy applies to all employees and employees of affiliated organizations who are paid through the University.
+This policy applies to all employees.
 Employees include all staff, administrators, faculty, full- or part-time, and classified or non-classified persons who are paid by the University.
-Affiliated organizations are separate entities that exist for the benefit of the University through an operating agreement and include the Foundations, the Community Development Corporation, and the Alumni Association.

-The Assistant Vice President for Strategic Communication and Marketing ("AVP") serves as the official University spokesperson and conveys the official University position on issues of general University-wide impact or significance.
-Inquiries from the media about such issues should be referred to the AVP.
+The Vice President for University Communications and Chief Marketing Officer (“VP”) serves as the official University spokesperson and conveys the official University position on issues of general University-wide impact or significance.
+Inquiries from the media about such issues should be referred to the VP.

 University employees should refrain from publicly commenting on behalf of the University to the media on issues of general University-wide impact or significance.
 Employees may comment on issues of public interest as private citizens without identifying affiliation with the University or, if so identified by the media, should indicate that they are not speaking for the institution.

-In accordance with Board of Visitors Policy 1403, Academic Freedom, faculty are "citizens, members of a learned profession, and officers of an educational institution.
+In accordance with the University’s Statement on Academic Freedom, faculty are “citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
-Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinion of others, and should make every effort to indicate that they are not speaking for the institution."
+Hence, they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinion of others, and should make every effort to indicate that they are not speaking for the institution.”

 This policy does not prohibit the chair of the Faculty Senate from commenting on academic matters and the professional affairs of the faculty.

-Depending on specific circumstances, the President or the AVP may designate another University administrator to serve as spokesperson on a particular issue or may give approval for letters to the editor in special circumstances.
+Depending on specific circumstances, the President or the VP may designate another University administrator to serve as spokesperson on a particular issue or may give approval for letters to the editor in special circumstances.
+Coordination with the Executive Vice President for Health Sciences and the Communication Officer of Virginia Health Sciences will occur prior to external communications related to Virginia Health Sciences.

 University faculty are encouraged to communicate with the media regarding their research, scholarship, teaching or professional expertise and to identify their affiliation with the University in such communications.
-In these cases, the Office of Strategic Communication and Marketing should be notified as soon as possible so that a media liaison is informed of the contact.
+In these cases, the Division of University Communications should be notified as soon as possible so that a media liaison is informed of the contact.
 Such notification can be particularly important if follow-up inquiries are made with other University personnel to ensure a coordinated, consistent University response.
-Media inquiries should be referred to the AVP if they involve issues with University-wide impact or significance.
+Media inquiries should be referred to the VP if they involve issues with University-wide impact or significance.

-The Office of Strategic Communication and Marketing is staffed by media liaisons who cover all academic and administrative units of the University.
-They promote the University through news stories and press releases that reflect the University's mission of rigorous academics, strategic partnerships, and civic engagement and showcase the strengths of academics, research, global reach, diverse inclusion and community, and student success.
-All releases intended for off-campus or external audiences should be routed through the Office of Strategic Communication and Marketing.
+The Division of University Communications is staffed by media liaisons who cover all academic and administrative units of the University except for Virginia Health Sciences where they collaborate with and/or support the Virginia Health Sciences Marketing and Communications staff.
+They promote the University through news stories and press releases that reflect the University’s mission of rigorous academics, strategic partnerships, and civic engagement and showcase the strengths of academics, research, global reach, diverse inclusion and community, and student success.
+All releases intended for external audiences should be routed through the Division of University Communications.

-Since positive media solicitation is an integral element of the University's communications program, any ideas for articles or pieces that would positively portray the University, its work or its community should also be directed to the Office of Strategic Communication and Marketing.
-In a similar manner, the Office of Strategic Communication and Marketing should be notified about negative occurrences that are likely to rise to the level of a news story.
+Since positive media solicitation is an integral element of the University’s communications program, any ideas for articles or pieces that would positively portray the University, its work or its community should also be directed to the Division of University Communications.
+In a similar manner, the Division of University Communications should be notified about negative occurrences that are likely to rise to the level of a news story.
+Likewise, the communications staff assigned to Virginia Health Sciences should be alerted to potentially newsworthy storylines concerning Virginia Health Sciences’ programs, and that staff will update the Division of University Communications.

 Guidelines for communicating with the media when the issue is not of University-wide impact or significance and is limited to the employee’s area of expertise are as follows:

-1. Obtain the name of the person calling, the media organization and, if available, the anticipated time of release of information in print or broadcast.
+1. Obtain the name of the person calling, the media organization and, if available, the anticipated time of release of information in print, online, or broadcast.
 This information should be included when the notification is made to the appropriate media liaison.

 2. The best approach with the media is to be prompt, helpful and honest.
 All contacts from the media should be returned within a half-day, if possible, in deference to reporters’ deadlines.
 If that is not possible, an alternate employee (if appropriate) or the media liaison should be asked to handle the call.

 3. Responders should be certain that they understand each question from the media before responding.
-If unable or uncomfortable providing a response, the responder should obtain the reporter's contact information and advise him/her that someone who can provide the information will contact him/her as soon as possible.
-The question should then be referred to the Office of Strategic Communication and Marketing.
+If unable or uncomfortable providing a response, the responder should obtain the reporter’s contact information and advise him/her that someone who can provide the information will contact him/her as soon as possible.
+The question should then be referred to the Division of University Communications.

 4. Responses to the media should be devoid of speculation or gossip and should be stated clearly and concisely in order to minimize any misunderstanding.
 Generally, the responder should not answer a reporter’s question with “no comment.”